deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Very interesting!
 Firstly, we can see that R10 takes in the value of the XFG "type-based" hash.
 Then, a call is performed to the XFG dispatch call `__guard_xfg_dispatch_icall_fptr`.

 Additionally, you can use the `dumpbin` tool to print out the functions protected by CFG/XFG.
-Functions protected by XFG are denoted with and `X`
+Functions protected by XFG are denoted with an `X`

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFGCHECK.png" alt="">